 TL;DR: The U.S has the best “sick care” system in the world, one that’s centered on reactive care rather than preventative care.
 But it doesn’t have to be that way.
-Value-based care (VBC) models were designed to begin healing our “sick care” system, yet several barriers prevent its adoption.
+Value-based care (VBC) models are designed to begin healing our “sick care” system, yet several barriers prevent its adoption.
 Most notably, physicians are often left out of the conversation in which VBC solutions are developed.
 To break down these barriers, physicians can be brought into the decision-making process to ensure that they have a role in creating a solution that aligns with their interests and promotes the best outcomes for their patients.

 “Sick Care” in the U.S.

 The United States has the best “sick care” system in the world.

 Rather than preventing health problems from happening in the first place, most of our medical care is focused on reactive treatments such as medication and surgery.

 Due to a stronger focus on reaction rather than prevention, 60% of U.S adults now live with at least one chronic disease, many of which are entirely preventable.
 Every year this leads to an economic burden of nearly $4 trillion in direct and indirect costs.